legobridge/Sophomores_Project_2/README.md

 The current version of the app is optimized for the online CS50 IDE (as of now image uploads do not work due to this restriction).

-It consists of four folders (I've highlighted the more important files only):
+It consists of four folders (We've highlighted the more important files only):

 * controllers:
     - session.php -> If nobody is logged in, redirect to login.php